syncfusion-content/wpf-docs/wpf/Diagram/Node.md

 ### Using geometry

-The [`Shape`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.NodeViewModel.html#Syncfusion_UI_Xaml_Diagram_NodeViewModel_Shape) property of the node class allows to visualize any geometry path as node's content.
+The [`Shape`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.NodeViewModel.html#Syncfusion_UI_Xaml_Diagram_NodeViewModel_Shape) property of the `Node` class allows to visualize any geometry path as node's content.
 Refer to the following code example to define geometry for node's shape.

 {% tabs %}
 {% highlight xaml %}